isrkan/AI-Agent-Practice/Intelligence-layer/Context-engineering/README.md

 - Context pruning removing low-relevance information.

 #### Context confusion
-Context confusion occurs when contradictory or ambiguous information causes the agent to produce inconsistent or uncertain outputs.
+Context confusion occurs when contradictory, ambiguous or irrelevant information causes the agent to produce inconsistent or uncertain outputs.
 Sources include:
 - Contradictory facts: Different sources providing conflicting information.
 - Ambiguous instructions: Unclear or conflicting directives in system prompts.
 - Temporal inconsistencies: Outdated information conflicting with current data.
+- Irrelevant or extraneous context: Injecting unnecessary details, unrelated memories, unused tools, or non-task-specific content that the model mistakenly incorporates into its reasoning, leading to degraded or incorrect outputs.

 **Detection strategies**:
 - Contradiction detection comparing information from different sources.
 - Confidence scoring identifying uncertain or ambiguous situations.
 - Temporal consistency checking for outdated information.
+- Relevance auditing detecting context components that score low on semantic similarity or task relevance but still appear in the context window.

 **Mitigation approaches**:
 - Source prioritization using authority, recency, and reliability.
 - Explicit uncertainty communication when contradictions exist.
 - Temporal tagging and freshness scoring for all information.
 - Conflict resolution strategies (user clarification, majority voting, expert sources).
+- Use RAG to pull only the most relevant context elements - including tool descriptions, memory items, knowledge snippets, and procedural rules.

 #### Context clash
 Context clash occurs when information from different sources conflicts, creating ambiguity about what the agent should believe or how it should respond.